The shopping engine for AI agents

 Finding the right thing at the right price from a seller you can trust means twenty tabs, three marketplaces, a forum thread, and a saved search you forget to check.
 It is exactly the kind of patient, wide, repetitive work AI agents are built for.

-But the shopping tools bolted onto LLM providers search one partner catalog, forget everything between chats, and never ask who the seller actually is.
-Agents deserve a real shopping engine.
+But the shopping MCPs bolted onto LLM providers are stateless link dumps: one partner catalog, no lists, no watching, no wallet, and no idea who the seller actually is.
+Agents deserve a real engine.

 The answer